jasonm23/onlisp-markdown/onlisp.md

 ## 13.1 New Utilities

-Section 8.2 raised the possibility of using macros to shift computation to compile- time.
+Section 8.2 raised the possibility of using macros to shift computation to compile-time.
 There we had as an example the macro avg, which returns the average of its arguments:

 ```